backjeff/gostack-challenge02-nodejs/README.md

 ## :rocket: About

-Node project that hadle repositories.
+Node project that handle repositories.
 It can create, list, update, delete the entries and also handle likes.

 Its based on a Rocketseat template: **[Access template](https://github.com/Rocketseat/gostack-template-conceitos-nodejs)**